Yfatou/liri-node-app/README.md

     ![](concert-this.gif)
     ![](concert-this2.gif)

-    If the user type an artist or band that doesn't have a scheduled concert, a message will be show.
+    If the user type an artist or band that doesn't have a scheduled concert, a message will be shown.
     Also, if the user doesn't type an artist or a band name, a message is shown:

     ![](concert-this3.gif)